DataDog/hiring-engineers/answers.md

          }
       },
   ```
-  The second widget is taking a metric from our integrated postgres database and applying the anomalies function.
-This function is basically going to take my incoming stream of data from my database and tell me when if those incoming datapoints fall within an expected range of values.
+  The second widget is taking the rows per second fetched metric from our integrated postgres database and applying the anomalies function.
+This function is basically going to take my incoming stream of database data and tell me when there's an unusual amount of row fetching.
 These values are calculated using the basic algorithim with a bounds of 2.
 The bounds meaning basically how wide a berth the anomaly algorithm gives before saying a specific point is an outlier.
    ```
       {
          "definition":{
             "requests":[
                {
-                 "q": "anomalies(max:system.io.util{host:bens.datadog.application}, 'basic', 2)"
+                 "q": "anomalies(max:postgresql.rows_fetched{host:bens.datadog.application}, 'basic', 2)"
                }
             ],
-            "title":"Database System Anomolies",
+            "title":"Postgres Rows Fetched Anomolies",
             "type":"timeseries",
             "yaxis":{
                "include_zero":true,